hdrhbbu1/www/pages/articles/2017-05-13-becoming-disabled/index.md

 My posts concerning daily life with Ehlers-Danlos Syndrome have always breathed a confessional aire, birthed as whispers before the dawn; a kind of pain-riddled poetry attempting to explain why my body was degrading so rapidly.
-The issue now is to describe the reality of being in constant pain as I slowly become disabled.
+The issue now is to describe the reality of slowly becoming disabled.

 I don't know if I'm prepared for this task.